marks530/ms2-project-resubmit/README.md

 The localStorage properties allow to save key/value pairs in a web browser.
 The localStorage object stores data with no expiration date.
 The data will not be deleted when the browser is closed, and will be available the next day, week, or year.
 The localStorage property is read-only.

 ```
 During testing it was necessary to clear the local storage and this done in the dev tools of the browser.
+Select Applications in Dev Tools and right-click on the highlighted area in Storage.

 ![Dev Tools clear Local Storage](https://marks530.github.io/ms2-project-resubmit/images/local_storage.jpeg)